abrochard/svelte-lazyload/README.md

 </LazyLoadContainer>
 ```

+### Tuning

+`svelte-lazyload` uses an intersection observer to determine when an element comes into the view port.
+It is possible to tune that behavior in accordance to the [official doc](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Creating_an_intersection_observer) and pass a prop `threshold` to the `LazyLoadContainer`.
+This number between 0 and 1 determines at which percentage of the target's visibility the element will be rendered.
+For example, a value of 0.5 means that the placeholder element has to be halfway visible for it to be swapped out for the child element of the `LazyLoad` tags.
+The default is 0.01.

 ## Nota bene

 The `id` prop is mandatory for the `<LazyLoad>` tag as it will be used to uniquely observe the element via an intersection observer.